Energy:

 The Latest Trends in Offshore Wind, Hydrogen, Carbon Capture and Storage and Power Markets

-During the conference, our equity analysts from renewables and clean tech team, Bård Rosef, Gard Aarvik and Kari Eide Hartvedt, presented our views on the trends and latest developments in offshore wind, hydrogen, and carbon capture and storage sectors.
+During the conference, our equity analysts from renewables and clean tech team, Bård Rosef, Helene Tingvold, Sindre Wilberg and Fabian Jørgensen, presented our views on the trends and latest developments in offshore wind, hydrogen, and carbon capture and storage sectors.

 Log in to see the latest publications within renewables and clean tech.